What is AWS?

 An IT professional can establish a dedicated connection from an on-premises data center to the AWS cloud via AWS Direct Connect.

-A developer can take advantage of AWS command-line tools and software development kits (SDKs) to deploy and manage applications and services.
-This includes:
+A developer can take advantage of AWS command-line tools and software development kits (SDKs) like AWS CloudShell to deploy and manage applications and services:

-- The AWS Command Line Interface, which is Amazon's proprietary code interface.
+- AWS Command Line Interface, which is Amazon's proprietary code interface.

-- A developer can use AWS Tools for Powershell to manage cloud services from Windows environments.
+- AWS Tools for PowerShell, which developers use to manage cloud services from Mac, Windows and Linux environments.

-Amazon API Gateway enables a development team to create, manage and monitor custom application program interfaces (APIs) that let applications access data or functionality from back-end services.
+Amazon API Gateway lets a development team create, manage and monitor custom application programming interfaces (APIs) that let applications access data or functionality from back-end services.
 API Gateway manages thousands of concurrent API calls at once.

 Management and monitoring

 AWS provides several automation tools in its portfolio.
-An admin can automate infrastructure provisioning via AWS CloudFormation templates, and also use AWS OpsWorks and Chef to automate infrastructure and system configurations.
+An admin can automate infrastructure provisioning via AWS CloudFormation templates, and also use AWS OpsWorks for Chef Automate to automate infrastructure and system configurations.

-An AWS customer can monitor resource and application health with Amazon CloudWatch and the AWS Personal Health Dashboard, as well as use AWS CloudTrail to retain user activity and API calls for auditing, which has some key differences from AWS Config.
+An AWS customer can monitor resource and application health with Amazon CloudWatch and the AWS Personal Health Dashboard.
+Customers can also use AWS CloudTrail to retain user activity and API calls for auditing, which has some key differences from AWS Config.

 Security and governance

-AWS provides a range of services for cloud security, including AWS Identity and Access Management, which allows admins to define and manage user access to resources.
-An admin can also create a user directory with Amazon Cloud Directory, or connect cloud resources to an existing Microsoft Active Directory with the AWS Directory Service.
-Additionally, the AWS Organizations service enables a business to establish and manage policies for multiple AWS accounts.
+AWS provides a range of services for cloud security, including AWS Identity and Access Management, which lets admins define and manage user access to resources.
+An admin can also create a user directory with Amazon Cloud Directory or connect cloud resources to an existing Microsoft Active Directory with the AWS Directory Service.
+Additionally, the AWS Organizations service lets a business establish and manage policies for multiple AWS accounts.

 Amazon Web Services has also introduced tools that automatically assess potential security risks.
 Amazon Inspector analyzes an AWS environment for vulnerabilities that might impact security and compliance.
-Amazon Macie uses machine learning (ML) technology to protect sensitive cloud data.
+Amazon Macie uses ML technology to protect sensitive cloud data.

-AWS also includes tools and services that provide software- and hardware-based encryption, protect against DDoS attacks, provision Secure Sockets Layer (SSL) and Transport Layer Security (TLS) certificates and filter potentially harmful traffic to web applications.
+AWS also includes tools and services that provide software- and hardware-based encryption, protect against distributed denial-of-service (DDoS) attacks, acquire secure sockets layer and Transport Layer Security certificates, and filter potentially harmful traffic to web applications.

-The AWS Management Console is a browser-based graphical user interface (GUI) for AWS.
-The Management Console can be used to manage resources in cloud computing, cloud storage and security credentials.
+The AWS Management Console is a browser-based graphical user interface for AWS.
+It can be used to manage resources in cloud computing and cloud storage as well as security credentials.
 The AWS Console interfaces with all AWS resources.

 Big data management and analytics

-AWS includes a variety of big data analytics and application services.
-This includes:
+AWS includes the following big data analytics and application services:

-- Amazon Elastic MapReduce, which offers a Hadoop framework to process large amounts of data.
+- Amazon EMR, which offers an Apache Hadoop framework to process large amounts of data.

-- Amazon Kinesis, which provides several tools to process and analyze streaming data.
+- Amazon Kinesis, which provides tools to process and analyze streaming data.

 - AWS Glue, which is a service that handles extract, transform and load jobs.

-- Amazon Elasticsearch Serviceenables a team to perform application monitoring, log analysis and other tasks with the open source Elasticsearch tool.
+- Amazon OpenSearch Service, which enables a team to perform application monitoring, log analysis and other tasks with the open source tool.

-- Amazon Athena for S3, which allows analysts to query data.
+- Amazon Athena for S3, which lets analysts query data.

-- Amazon QuickSight, which help analysts visualize data.
+- Amazon QuickSight, which helps analysts visualize data.

 - Amazon Rekognition for image and facial analysis.

-AWS also provides technology for developers to build smart apps that rely on machine learning technology and complex algorithms.
+AWS also provides technology for developers to build smart apps that rely on ML technology and complex algorithms.

-With AWS Deep Learning Amazon Machine Images (AMIs), developers can create and train custom AI models with clusters of graphics processing units (GPUs) or compute-optimized instances.
-AWS also includes deep learning development frameworks for MXNet and TensorFlow.
+With AWS Deep Learning Amazon Machine Images, developers can create and train custom AI models with clusters of graphics processing units or compute-optimized instances.
+AWS also includes deep learning development frameworks for Apache MXNet and TensorFlow.

-The AWS Mobile Hub offers a collection of tools and services for mobile app developers, including the AWS Mobile SDK, which provides code samples and libraries.
+The AWS Mobile Hub offers a collection of tools and services for mobile app developers.
+One of those tools is the AWS Mobile SDK, which provides code samples and libraries.

 Messages and notifications